Preparing the Deceased for Viewing or Visitation

 After disposition has been chosen and the preparation has been completed, you will need to consider clothing and other mementos such as jewelry and glasses.
 Options will vary depending on your previous choices.
 Some religious beliefs will dictate simple garments or particular outfits or you may be able to choose any style of clothing.
 You may use clothing previously worn by the individual or you may purchase new clothing.

-When it comes to jewelry and mementos, keep in mind that anything you place with the deceased such as wedding rings, glasses, tie clips, etc., can always be returned to you before the final disposition takes place.
-These items can be for temporary viewing purposes or they can be left with the individual indefinitely.
+When it comes to jewelry and mementos, keep in mind that anything you place with the deceased, such as wedding rings, glasses, tie clips, etc., can always be returned to you before the final disposition takes place.
+These items can be for temporary viewing purposes or left with the individual indefinitely.
 It is up to you.

 The final step is preparing the body for private or public viewing.
 Cosmetics will be applied and the hair will be styled according to your wishes.

-Always keep in mind that when making these final decisions, you have countless options.
-Aside from the basics, you can dictate to your funeral service professional exactly what you want when it comes to your loved one.
+Always remember that you have countless options when making these final decisions.
+In addition to the basics, you can dictate to your funeral service professional exactly what you want regarding your loved one.

 Embalming is a method of temporarily preserving the body to: